pollination/pollination-docs/model-editor/commands.md

 #### Offset Distance

-A number to set the offset distance.
-It can be either positive or negative and positive values will be interpreted as offsetting outwards or "to the right" while negative numbers will be offset inwards to "to the left"
+The distance that the selected line/polyline will be offset.
+This can be either positive or negative and positive values will be interpreted as offsetting outwards or "to the right" while negative numbers will be offset inwards or to "to the left".

 #### Perimeter Polygons

-A boolean to note if the perimeter polygons should be generated.
-This option is useful for cases where the curves are used to split the rooms.
+Select to have the output be a series of closed perimeter polygons instead of a single offset line/polyline.
+Perimeter polygons can be used to split rooms into core/perimeter.

 </details>

 Offset the selected lines and/or polylines.
-The `Offset Distance` can be either positive or negative and positive values will be interpreted as offsetting outwards or "to the right" while negative numbers will be offset inwards to "to the left".
+The `Offset Distance` can be either positive or negative and positive values will be interpreted as offsetting outwards or "to the right" while negative numbers will be offset inwards or to "to the left".
+The `Perimeter Polygons` option can be used to generate polygons from the offset, which can split rooms into core/perimeter.

 {% embed url="https://drive.google.com/open?id=1XnHe7jOAKEczKa-G_h015L-AFxmyh8A1&usp=drive_fs" %}
 Offset